Pacemaker and Defibrillator Implantation

 What happens after the procedure?

-After the procedure is completed, your child will wake up in the recovery room, where they will stay for about an hour.
+After the procedure, your child will wake up in the recovery room, where they will stay for about an hour.

-Nurses will monitor and help your child wake up enough to eat and drink.
-The electrophysiologist will check an X-ray to make sure that the leads are still in place and remain properly attached to the pacemaker or defibrillator.
+Nurses will check your child and help them wake up enough to eat and drink.
+The electrophysiologist will check an X-ray to make sure that the leads are still in place and properly attached to the pacemaker or defibrillator.

 When can my child go home?

 If your child is getting a new pacemaker or defibrillator, they will spend the night and go home the next day.
 Your child will get antibiotics overnight and pain medicine if they are uncomfortable.
-The following morning, the electrophysiologist will check another X-ray and the device will be tested by the electrophysiology nurse to make sure it is working properly.
-This is a good time to ask questions about activity, school and any general questions about your child’s new device.
+The next morning, the electrophysiologist will check another X-ray and the electrophysiology nurse will test the device to make sure it is working properly.
+This is a good time to ask questions about activity, school and anything else about your child’s new device.